catppuccin/vscode/README.md

 `catppuccin.workbenchMode`

-By default, Catppuccin for VSCode uses 3 shades of our `base` color for the workbench.
+By default, Catppuccin for VSCode uses three shades of our `base` color for the workbench.
-For example in Mocha:
+For example, in Mocha:

 - `base`: #1e1e2e - the editor background
 - `mantle`: \#181825 - the sidebar
-- `crust`: #11111b - the activity bar, status bar and title bar
+- `crust`: #11111b - the activity bar, status bar, and title bar

 <details>
 <summary>📸 Preview</summary>